Valentinianism: Synopsis

 According to Irenaeus, the Valentinians believed that at the beginning there was a Pleroma (literally, a 'fullness').
-At the centre of the Pleroma was the primal Father or Bythos, the beginning of all things who, after ages of silence and contemplation, projected thirty Aeons, heavenly archetypes representing fifteen syzygies or sexually complementary pairs.
+At the centre of the Pleroma was the primal Father or Bythos, the beginning of all things who, after ages of silence and contemplation, emanated thirty Aeons, heavenly archetypes representing fifteen syzygies or sexually complementary pairs.
 Among them was Sophia.
-Sophia's weakness, curiosity and passion led to her fall from the Pleroma and the creation of the world and man, both of which are flawed.
-Valentinians identified the God of the Old Testament as the Demiurge, the imperfect creator of the material world.
+According to the symbolic narrative, Sophia's weakness, curiosity and passion led to her fall from the Pleroma and the creation of the world and man, both of which are flawed.
+Valentinians identified the god of the Old Testament to occasionally be the Demiurge, the imperfect creator of the material world.

 Man, the highest being in this material world, participates in both the spiritual and the material nature.
 The work of redemption consists in freeing the former from the latter.
 One needed to recognize the Father, the depth of all being, as the true source of divine power in order to achieve gnosis (knowledge).
-The Valentinians believed that the attainment of this knowledge by the human individual had positive consequences within the universal order and contributed to restoring that order, and that gnosis, not faith, was the key to salvation.
+The Valentinians believed that the attainment of this knowledge by the human individual had positive consequences within the universal order and contributed to restoring that order, and that gnosis assists and complements faith, the key to salvation.
 Clement wrote that the Valentinians regarded Catholic Christians "as simple people to whom they attributed faith, while they think that gnosis is in themselves.
 Through the excellent seed that is to be found in them, they are by nature redeemed, and their gnosis is as far removed from faith as the spiritual from the physical".

 Aeons

 The superstructure of the celestial system, the celestial world of Aeons, is summarized.
-Aeons belong to the purely ideal, noumenal, intelligible, or supersensible world; they are immaterial, they are hypostatic ideas.
+The Aeons are considered part of God, or the Monad, and belong to the purely ideal, noumenal, intelligible, or supersensible world; they are immaterial, they are hypostatic ideas.
 Together with the source from which they emanate they form the Pleroma.
 The transition from the immaterial to the material, from the noumenal to the sensible, is brought about by a flaw, or a passion, or a sin, in the female Aeon Sophia.

 Epiphanius alleges that the Valentinians "set forth their thirty aeons in mythologic fashion, thinking that they conformed to the years of Jesus".
 Of the eight celestial beings of the Ogdoad, four are peculiar to the Valentinian system.
 The third pair of Aeons, Logos and Zoe, occur only here, and the place of this pair is not firmly established, and occur sometimes before and sometimes after the fourth pair of Aeons, the Anthropos and the Ekklesia.
 We cannot be far wrong in suspecting that Valentinus was influenced by the prologue of the fourth Gospel (we also find the probably Johannine names Monogenes and Parakletos in the series of Aeons).